What are Placement Tests?

 Accommodations for Placement Tests:

-For accommodations on placement tests, students first need to register with Student Disability Services (SDS), if they have not already done so.
-For more information on how to register with SDS, please visit Student Disability Services
+For accommodations on placement tests, students first need to register with Student Disability Services (SDS).
+For information on how to register with SDS, please visit Student Disability Services.
+Once students are registered with SDS, complete the following steps to request accommodations for placement tests:

 Issues Taking Tests:

-If you have technical difficulties, contact the ITS Help Desk at 319-384-4357 or Help Desk Online Chat
+If you have technical difficulties with placement tests, contact the ITS Help Desk at 319-384-4357 or Help Desk Online Chat